OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 In REDCap, click on the *Consent* form in Online Designer to get to the screen where we will create variables to replicate the fields shown above.
 We will have the following fields and variable types:

-- A signature field for the participant's signature
+- A signature field for the participant's signature.
 - Separate text variables for the participant's first and last names, even if they do not appear as separate fields on the pdf; separate fields are required in the e-Consent Framework in REDCap
 - A date variable for the date of signature
 - A signature field for the person obtaining consent